RobinRuf/RobinRuf/README.md

 # Introducing
-Hi there, my name is Robin and i'm a freelancer for Websites, iOS-, iPadOS- and Android-Apps.
+Hi there, my name is Robin and i'm a Mobile- and Web-Developer from Switzerland.

-I'm learning since 2011 a few languages for Web-Development like Html, CSS, JavaScript, PHP, MySQL and a few more.
+I'm learning since 2011 a few languages for Web-Development like Html, CSS, JavaScript, PHP and MySQL/NoSQL.
-At 2017 I started to learn C# and Java to build my first Applications for Android with Unity3D!
+I began to learn other languages too like C#, Java and Python a few years ago.
+I also launched a Browsergame in 2016 which was coded with C# and the .NET Framework.
-Since 2018, i've started to learn Swift (SwiftUI) to finally start building iOS and iPadOS Apps and publish these to the AppStore.
+Since 2018, i've started to learn Swift and Kotlin to build my first mobile applications on iOS and Android.

-I registered me on different Websites for freelancers to get projects a few years ago.
+I already did a few Projects in Kotlin for different Clients/Customers.

+I recognized, that my passion is to create website and mobile apps.
+But i searched for a "better" way to code that all without need to be master in multiple different languages!
+In 2021 i heard about ReactJS and React-Native.
+The possibility to write one code and deploy it to web and mobile intrigued me.
+So i started to learn coding using ReactJS and React-Native.

 # Projects
 I builded many little projects, most of these just to learn the language.
-But a few, I builded to publish it to the web or even the apples AppStore.

-Primary, i build different mobile application for customers with SwiftUI (iOS) and Kotlin (Android).
-I also started to create small websites as a freelancer.
+The most beautiful projects are the different "clones" which i made to learn more about ReactJS, React-Native, NextJS and so on.
+These are linked in my profile down below.
+For example the Medium-Clone or the Google Docs-Clone are pretty nice in my opinion!

+I already created a few Websites with ReactJS and NextJS with server-side rendering for different client since 2022.

+If you wanna contact me for an upcomming project, use my contact data in my github profile like my personal website.
+(My Website is also a personal portfolio of my projects and programming skills.)